bekki-alymbek/bash_profile/README.md

 # Creating alias

- Alias can be create in eaither .bash_profile or .bashrc files.
-But once you add the alias in to your .bash_profile, you must to source it before your alias will be available to execute
+ Alias can be create in either .bash_profile or .bashrc files.
+But once you add the alias into your .bash_profile, you must source it before your alias will be available to execute

 # Environmental Variables

+Environmental variables are variables that are defined for the current shell and are inherited by any child shells or processes.
+Environmental variables are used to pass information into processes that are spawned from the shell.

+- good source to read about  environmental variables [link](https://www.digitalocean.com/community/tutorials/how-to-read-and-set-environmental-and-shell-variables-on-a-linux-vps)